open-telemetry/opentelemetry.io/content/en/blog/2023/otel-demo-16.md

 infrastructure, and over the next few releases, we plan to enhance this story by collecting Kubernetes, Envoy, and other logs relevant to the demo.

-If this sounds like an interesting problem to work on, we'd love to have you on board as a [contributor](https://github.com/open-telemetry/opentelemetry-demo/blob/main/CONTRIBUTING.md)!
+If this sounds like an interesting problem, we'd love to have you as a [contributor](https://github.com/open-telemetry/opentelemetry-demo/blob/main/CONTRIBUTING.md)!
 We'd also appreciate any feedback you might have on how our support for logging can improve.